-- Analysis has confirmed that existing utility services have spare capacity to accommodate increased demand resulting from the planning proposal.
-Therefore the Proposal could be developed prior to upgrades in Infrastructure. - Contributions for service authority infrastructure should not be incorporated into the IIDP as robust mechanisms to recoup infrastructure cost for utility services exist and can be applied when development consent is granted. - Social Services not seeking specific contribution due to uplift. - Increase due to development density will not change current demand planning for social services such as health and education for the precinct. - Inner West Council would receive approximately 28 times more in Section 94 contributions for proposed planning conditions over existing planning conditions. - Section 94 contributions under the current LEP are almost 2.5 times larger than local infrastructure costs defined in the infrastructure schedule. - Infrastructure identified in the infrastructure schedule as "local infrastructure" and Section 94 overlap leading to doubling up of contributions for these items. - Government agency consultation has culminated to the proposed infrastructure contributions included in this IIDP.
+- Analysis has confirmed that existing utility services have sufficient spare capacity to accommodate increased demand resulting from the planning proposal.
+Therefore the Proposal could be developed prior to upgrades in Infrastructure. - Contributions for service authority infrastructure should not be incorporated into the IIDP as robust mechanisms to recoup infrastructure cost for utility services already exist and wil be applied when development consent is granted. - Social services are not seeking specific contribution due to uplift. - Increase due to development density will not change current demand planning for social services such as health and education for the precinct. - When assessing the Proposal against the Inner West Leichhardt Section 94 Contributions Plan, Inner West Council would receive approximately 18 times more contributions for the proposed planning controls compared to existing planning controls. - Section 94 contributions under the current LEP are almost 3.2 times greater than local infrastructure costs defined in the attached PRCUTS Infrastructure Schedule. - Infrastructure identified in the infrastructure schedule as "local infrastructure" and Section 94 overlap leading to doubling up of contributions for these items, therefore only one should apply.
+The Proposal is to apply the greater of the two. - Government agency consultation has culminated to the proposed infrastructure contributions included in this IIDP.